-This program is a slighly more advanced version of a program found in the IDE Quick Start Manual (found here) , you should start by going through that first as it will explain in more detail some of the things I will be doing here as well how to set up an apache web server from which to run the program.
+This program is a slightly more advanced version of a program found in the IDE Quick Start Manual (found here), you should start by going through that first as it will explain in more detail some of the things I will be doing here as well how to set up an apache web server from which to run the program.
 This time instead of displaying the current date and time we will be creating a very basic HTML page.
 The end result should hopefully look something like this

 Before we can start doing anything programming we have to configure the project settings.
-We will first have add the
+We will first have to add the

-include directory.
+includedirectory.
 The Project Settings Includes and libraries tab should then look like this:

-At this point we should set the target for our program so we will later be able to run the program in a web browser.
+At this point, we should set the target for our program so we will later be able to run the program in a web browser.
 It is good practice to not only include a target for executing the program but also one for debugging it.
 The standard target for our apache installation is:

-X:\Program Files (x86)\Ampps\www\cgi-bin\ this will be the same target for execution and debugging.
+C:\Program Files (x86)\Ampps\www\cgi-bin\ this will be the same target for execution and debugging.
 The two shebang lines we need are as follows:

-For this basic program we will require two variables one will be declared inside the function, the other will be found inside the function declaration
+For this basic program, we will require two variables one will be declared inside the function, the other will be found inside the function declaration

 function main(cgicall cgi)